 Learn more about the NASA Fellows and what their specific research.

 Where can an NPP Fellowship take you?
-Read about a few NPP alumni and how their fellowship experience propelled their careers with NASA and beyond.
+Read about a current Fellows and NPP alumni and how their fellowship experience propelled their careers with NASA and beyond.

 When Gioia Massa, Ph.D., was 12 years old, she was introduced to space plant production research at NASA’s Kennedy Space Center (KSC).
 With the goal of becoming a project member, she pursued every opportunity to work at KSC, as an intern, project councilor, student investigator and postdoctoral fellow.
 Ultimately, her journey led to the role of NASA project scientist.